 Some offenders are allowed to serve jail sentences at “weekend jails” at local police stations rather than county jails.
 Many local police departments will “rent out” their jail cells to DUI offenders overnight or for a weekend.

 Because of the harsh consequences that drunk-driving defendants face, alternative sentencing options can be an attractive alternative to incarceration.
-An experienced California DUI / DWI lawyer will review each case individually to determine whether sentencing alternatives may be available.
+An experienced California DUI lawyer will review each case individually to determine whether sentencing alternatives may be available.